 Publishing Historical Records

-The NHPRC supports projects that publish documentary editions of historical records.
+The Commission supports projects that publish documentary editions of historical records.
 Produced under rigorous standards, Commission-sponsored documentary projects make important primary source materials from all periods of American history more accessible and understandable.
-Projects focus on the papers of major figures from American history or cover broad historical movements in politics, social reform, business, military, the arts, and other aspects of the national experience.

 Organizations may apply through the Publishing Historical Records category, which currently has two annual deadlines.
 Grants are awarded for collecting, describing, preserving, compiling, transcribing, annotating, editing, encoding, and publishing documentary source materials online and in print.